bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/Communications/CAN.md

 6th bit | 0 or 1 (FRK indicator boolean)
 7th bit | 0 or 1 (Serial port boolean)
 8th bit | 0 or 1 (Parallel port boolean)

+## Examples

+The master may broadcast a message to find what is connected:
+* Message ID: 0b01111111111111111110000000000 (Bits 28 to 15 high to address every module and bits 14 to 11 high to address every unique version of each module)
+* Message content: "P"

+A module of keypad is connected, with ID and filter 0b00010000000000010000000000000, which picks up this message and replied:
+* Message ID: 0b10010000000000010000000000000
+* Message content: "p"

+The master has an ID and filter of 0b10000000000000000000000000000, which picks up this message.
+The master looks at the other bits in the message ID to identify the sending module.